sureshg/ExoQuery/README.md

 Notice that the `Address` table is now nullable.
 This is because the left-join can return null values.

-What can go inside of the `capture.select` function is very carefully controlled by exoquery.
+What can go inside of the `sql.select` function is very carefully controlled by ExoQuery.
 It needs to be one of the following:

 - A `from` statement